Skip to main content

 Recycled people should.

-If your lifecycle doesn’t differentiate those paths, your reporting is going to be muddy.
+If your lifecycle doesn’t differentiate between those paths, your reporting will be muddy.

 Step 2: Create Disqualified and Recycled Reason Fields (Picklists Only)